brootaylor/brootaylor-v3/README.md

 ├── .known-bad.locklist            # List of package@version entries blocked by the lockfile scan
 ├── .markdownlint.json             # Markdownlint configuration
-├── .nvmrc                         # Sets (and installs if necessary) the version of Node needed for this project ├── LICENCE                        # Repo licence (MIT) ├── netlify.toml                   # Netlify configuration (server) ├── package.json                   # Node.js package manifest
+├── .nvmrc                         # Sets (and installs if necessary) the version of Node needed for this project ├── check-locklist-review.mjs      # Runs check on locklist to determine age of entries ├── LICENCE                        # Repo licence (MIT) ├── netlify.toml                   # Netlify configuration (server) ├── package.json                   # Node.js package manifest